-To protect the copyright of Deep Neural Networks (DNN), DNN watermarks~\cite{uchida2017embedding, adi2018turning,fan2019rethinking,ongProtectingIntellectualProperty2021,bansalCertifiedNeuralNetwork2022,limProtectShowAttend2022} , including \emph{parameter-based} watermark and \emph{backdoor-based} watermark, are proposed. \emph{Parameter-based} watermark methods embed personal watermarks into the parameters or the distribution of the parameters of the DNN models~\cite{uchida2017embedding,darvish2019deepsigns,fan2019rethinking,li2022encryption}.
-It can provide multi-bit information, but the extraction of watermarks needs white-box access to the suspicious model, which limits the application.
+To protect the copyright of Deep Neural Networks (DNN), the DNN watermarks~\cite{xueIntellectualPropertyProtection2021, sun2023deep} , including \emph{parameter-based} watermark and \emph{backdoor-based} watermark, are proposed. \emph{Parameter-based} watermark methods embed personal watermarks into the parameters or the distribution of the parameters of the DNN models~\cite{uchida2017embedding,darvish2019deepsigns,fan2019rethinking,li2022encryption}.
+It can provide multi-bit information for verification, but the extraction of \emph{parameter-based} watermarks need white-box access to the model, which limits the application.
 On the contrary, \emph{backdoor-based} watermark methods~\cite{adi2018turning, bansalCertifiedNeuralNetwork2022,li2019how,laoIdentificationDeepNeural2022} take advantage of backdoor attack~\cite{gu2017badnets} to insert specific triggers to identify the ownership of the model.
 Although \emph{backdoor-based} watermark can be verified through black-box access, it is usually zero-bit.
 This means the watermark can only demonstrate the presence or absence of the watermark instead of a bit string representing identity.

-Some recent works also explores applying DNN watermarks to FL copyright protection.
+Some recent works also explore applying DNN watermarks to FL copyright protection.
 WAFFLE~\cite{tekgul2021waffle} is the first watermarking scheme designed for FL, in which the Server is responsible for embedding the \emph{backdoor-based} watermarks into the FL model.
-WAFFLE propose to conduct a retraining step after federated aggregation to embed the watermark.
-Liu et al.~\cite{liuSecureFederatedLearning2021, yang2022watermarking} and Li et al.~\cite{liFedIPROwnershipVerification2022} propose to entitle the Clients to embed both \emph{parameter-based} and \emph{backdoor-based} watermarks into the global model.
+WAFFLE proposes to conduct a retraining step after federated aggregation to embed the watermark.
+Liu et al.~\cite{liuSecureFederatedLearning2021, yang2023watermarking} and Li et al.~\cite{liFedIPROwnershipVerification2022} propose to entitle the Clients to embed both \emph{parameter-based} and \emph{backdoor-based} watermarks into the global model.
 However, existing works only focus on ownership verification.
 None of them can provide traceability of the model leakers for FL models.
-Even if the FL group can prove the ownership of the FL model in the event of the infringement, they are not capable of detecting the model leakers hidden among them.
+Even if the FL group can prove the ownership of the FL model in the event of infringement, they are not capable of detecting the model leakers hidden among them.